Web under local loads – Nonlinear FEA

 This is a fun category.
 I would include plastics and foams here.
 As I mentioned before, steel has a small section “just before yielding” where it’s not linearly elastic anymore.
 But this “spot” is so small that we can easily ignore it.
-The similar thing happens with plastics, but there, the zone is so big you just can’t “ignore it”!
+A similar thing happens with plastics, but there, the zone is so big you just can’t “ignore it”!

-You could argue that in the plastics there is no “linear elastic” part but of course, it’s only the problem of accuracy.
+You could argue that in plastics there is no “linear elastic” part but of course, it’s only the problem of accuracy.
 After all plastic parts are analyzed using linear elastic parameters as well.
 It’s clear, that the nonlinear elastic material should be used, but instead, there are two other possibilities: tangent and secant rigidity.

 What you do in this case is pretty simple.
 You can either assume that at the very beginning the material stiffness is “ok”.
-In such a case you will use the tangent stiffness.
+In such a case you will use tangent stiffness.
 However, if you expect that the strains will be high (i.e. close to the start of yielding), then “tangent” stiffness isn’t very accurate.
 Instead, you could use the secant stiffness.
 This one is better for higher strains but shows too soft material behavior beforehand.

 All in all both approaches aren’t great, but sometimes they may be sufficient.
-This is the point where actually using nonlinear elastic material model may come in handy.
-Similarly to steel discussed before, yielding will take place here as well, making the material model pretty interesting… assuming you want to go so far with stresses and strains in your design.
+This is the point where actually using a nonlinear elastic material model may come in handy.
+Similar to steel discussed before, yielding will take place here as well, making the material model pretty interesting… assuming you want to go so far with stresses and strains in your design.